Toggle menu

 Technology has advanced the growth of assistive technology for blind or partially sighted individuals.
 It is much easier for people to operate and have access to various devices that can enable them in everyday life.
 General household items like the telephone and radio can now be modified to have talking keyboards or large buttons to make daily living easier, including spoken programme guides for the television.

-A range of assistive technology products has been developed for blind or partially-sighted individuals, from the more traditional aids (e.g. long cane, large-print reading material, talking books) to new computer-based technologies such as text-to-speech software, voice recognition and screen magnifiers.
+A range of assistive technology products have been developed for blind or partially-sighted individuals, from the more traditional aids (e.g., long canes, large-print reading material, talking books) to new computer-based technologies such as text-to-speech software, voice recognition, and screen magnifiers.

 VizWiz